QuKunLab/APEC/README.md

 output files:

     $project/result/deviation_chromVAR.csv
-    $project/result/louvain_cluster_by_chromVAR.csv
+    $project/result/cluster_by_chromVAR.csv

 #### 3.3 Evaluate ARI, NMI and AMI for clustering result

 If users have the real cell type in the 'notes' column of '$project/matrix/filtered_cells.csv', please use the following code to calculate ARI, NMI and AMI to estimate the accuracy of the clustering algorithm.

     clustering.cluster_comparison('$project/matrix/filtered_cells.csv',
-                                  '$project/result/louvain_cluster_by_APEC.csv')
+                                  '$project/result/cluster_by_APEC.csv',
+                                  exclude='UNK')

 The output ARI, NMI and AMI values will present on the screen directly.
 Please make sure filtered_cells.csv contains the FACS label for each cell.
-For some datasets, such as Hematopoietic cells, the user should ignore all "unknown" cells before the calculation of ARI.
+For some datasets, such as the hematopoietic cells, the user should exclude all "UNK" cells (unknown type) before the calculation of ARI.

 #### 3.4 Generate pseudotime trajectory